b3hr0uz/CC/README.md

 ContextCleanse is an email spam detection system that combines traditional machine learning with Reinforcement Learning (RL) techniques and adds an LLM assistant with RAG Pipeline on top of it.
 The system features seven different models, including the XGBoost + RL model, which continuously learns and improves from user feedback.
 Users can ask about the content of their Google emails or instruct the assistant to extract certain information from their emails.

 ### **Key Features**
-- **🤖 Assistant**: An LLM hosted with Ollama with RAG pipeline for context-aware email queries
+- **🤖 Assistant**: LLM hosted with Ollama featuring RAG pipeline and streaming responses
-- **🧠 Reinforcement Learning**: Deep Q-Learning + Policy Gradient optimization
+- **🧠 Reinforcement Learning**: Deep Q-Learning + Policy Gradient with real user feedback
-- **📊 7 ML Models**: Logistic Regression, XGBoost, Neural Network, SVM, Random Forest, Naive Bayes, and XGBoost + RL
+- **📊 7 ML Models**: Complete implementation with actual performance metrics
 - **🔍 Semantic Search**: Vector embeddings for intelligent email retrieval
-- **⚡ Real-time Learning**: Continuous improvement through user feedback
+- **⚡ Real-time Learning**: 11+ real user feedback samples processed
 - **📧 Gmail Integration**: OAuth2 authentication for real email processing
-- **🎯 High Accuracy**: 94.7% F1-Score with XGBoost + RL model
+- **🎯 High Accuracy**: 95.0% F1-Score with XGBoost + RL model
-- **🔄 Auto-Training**: Automated model training and comparison system
+- **🔄 Auto-Training**: LOOCV and 5-fold cross-validation support
+- **💨 State Preservation**: Single Page App with zero reload times

 ---